hylang/hy/docs/api.rst

 .. hy:macro:: (fn [args])

    As :hy:func:`defn`, but no name for the new function is required (or allowed), and the newly created function object is returned.
-Decorators aren't allowed, either.
+Decorators and type parameters aren't allowed, either.
 However, the function body is understood identically to that of :hy:func:`defn`, without any of the restrictions of Python's :py:keyword:`lambda`.
 See :hy:func:`fn/a` for the asynchronous equivalent.

 .. hy:macro:: (fn/a [name #* args])